The Non-Invasive Discseel® Procedure

 By Dr. Kevin Pauza

-It is a part of our normal aging process to develop degenerative disc disease.
-However, while for some this condition will go unnoticed, for others it will lead to painful and debilitating symptoms that may affect their quality of life.
-There are also a variety of symptoms that are associated with degenerative disc disease because the spine is surrounded by nerves that serve many different parts of the body.
-This is why degenerative disc disease pain is not only felt in the back but can also cause headaches, and arm and leg pain, depending on where the degenerative discs are located.
+It is a normal part of our aging process to develop degenerative spinal discs.
+However, this condition goes unnoticed in some people, it causes painful and debilitating symptoms in others that can affect their quality of life.
+There are also a variety of symptoms associated with this condition because the spine is surrounded by nerves that serve various parts of the body.
+This is why degenerative disc pain is not only felt in the back but can also cause headaches, arm, and leg pain, depending on where the damaged discs are located.
 READ MORE

 MRI and Degenerative Disc Disease